Eval Test Harness

 |---|---|---|---|---|

-threshold | float | no | 1.0 (when omitted) | Minimum aggregate score for the suite to pass.
+threshold | float | no | None in the schema, treated as 1.0 at runtime when omitted | Minimum aggregate score for the suite to pass.
 Range: 0.0 to 1.0 |

 cases | list[EvalCaseDef] | yes | — | At least one test case required (min_length=1) |